thephez/original-evolution-whitepaper/README.md

 of private keys by client users, with private keys never entering DAPI, i.e. DAPI nodes cannot
 steal users funds.
 DAPI nodes also never serve code or content, e.g. JavaScript or HTML to a
 browser; DAPI is purely an XHR over HTTPS based API accessed by (ideally)
-deterministically­built open­source clients.
+deterministically-built open-source clients.
-In addition, DAPI nodes must work together in 3­of­5 Masternode Quorums and agree on the
+In addition, DAPI nodes must work together in 3-of-5 Masternode Quorums and agree on the
 validation of Client requests and the content of Client responses, with the Quorum formed
 deterministically based on a hash of the user’s Account public key and a recent block hash to
-prevent pre­planned targeted attacks on individual sets of nodes.
+prevent pre-planned targeted attacks on individual sets of nodes.
 DAPI Quorums provide
 redundancy to uncommitted Client session data and reduce the chance of malicious nodes
 wasting Client time with responses that Clients subsequently invalidate using SPV (with the
 Client SPV process being applied externally to the Client’s Quorum, i.e. network wide).

 #### 7.1.2 Network Topology
 The connection topology for Dash then bifurcates into 2 rings in the network.
 The current P2P
-network topology (technically a partially­connected mesh) becomes the inner ring consisting of
+network topology (technically a partially-connected mesh) becomes the inner ring consisting of
 P2P nodes that validate, persist and provide the blockchain to other P2P nodes, with an outer
 ring consisting of individual Clients connected directly to a cluster of collateralized P2P nodes
-serving HTTPS requests (Client / Multi­node­server) instead of intermediary proxy services that
+serving HTTPS requests (Client / Multi-node-server) instead of intermediary proxy services that
-connect P2P on the backend, which we call the Client­to­Peer (C2P) network, technically a
+connect P2P on the backend, which we call the Client-to-Peer (C2P) network, technically a
-Client­to­collateralized­Peer­quorum network, also known as Tier­3 in Dash.
+Client-to-collateralized-Peer-quorum network, also known as Tier-3 in Dash.
 One issue with this structure is the incentives model or specifically lack of incentivizes for
-fullnodes to support a very­large amount of selfish nodes; currently the incentive model is pure
+fullnodes to support a very-large amount of selfish nodes; currently the incentive model is pure
 p2p based, i.e. overall the p2p network survives with enough nodes seeding (operating as
 relaying fullnodes accepting inbound connections) in the network to handle the additional traffic
 from a relatively small amount of leechers (mostly desktop wallets, centralized proxies such as
-SPV proxies, web wallets and payment processors) which end­users and applications connect
+SPV proxies, web wallets and payment processors) which end-users and applications connect
 to.
-By removing the need for leechers to connect via proxies (i.e. the majority of end­users not
+By removing the need for leechers to connect via proxies (i.e. the majority of end-users not
 wishing to participate or support the P2P network directly) , and therefore resulting in a large
 increase in selfish nodes (clients who can now access the network directly instead of via
 centralized SPV or Web wallet proxies), the cost to running a fullnode increases and the
 incentives model of the P2P network is broken.
-In Dash obviously nodes are incentivized to provide non­mining services but not specifically to
+In Dash obviously nodes are incentivized to provide non-mining services but not specifically to
 handle this new topology, i.e. currently nodes could still be rewarded without provably serving
-these end­users honestly.
+these end-users honestly.
 To solve this, we alter collateralized nodes (Masternodes) rewards to
 be provisional on the amount of Client data they add to the blockchain (technically, the quantity
 of Account State Transitions), which provides incentives to users who choose to operate nodes
 that will serve HTTPS Clients and a deterministic way to ensure only nodes providing an
-adequate (and honest) Client­service level are rewarded.
+adequate (and honest) Client-service level are rewarded.

 ### 7.2 Client Protocol
 There are two modes of connection Clients can use:
 ●
 ●
-Passive Sessions   ­ Anonymous, read­only access to the Account API (to query Account data), and anonymous read/write access to the Payment API (to query the blockchain and create transactions)
+Passive Sessions   - Anonymous, read-only access to the Account API (to query Account data), and anonymous read/write access to the Payment API (to query the blockchain and create transactions)
-Interactive Sessions   ­ All the abilities of a passive session plus the ability to pseudonymously update the data for Accounts to which the user holds the private key.
+Interactive Sessions   - All the abilities of a passive session plus the ability to pseudonymously update the data for Accounts to which the user holds the private key.
-Requires nonce­based mutual authentication between the Client and the Masternode quorum maintaining the session.
+Requires nonce-based mutual authentication between the Client and the Masternode quorum maintaining the session.
 When an Account Owner wants to start an interactive session (i.e. update their Account state)
 with DAPI from a Client, there are several steps they need to perform.
 Note this is not needed